pivotal/docs-tap/scst-store/troubleshooting.hbs.md

 ### <a id='persistent-volume-retains-data-solution'></a>Solution

->**Caution:** Changing the database password deletes your Supply Chain Security Tools - Store data.
+>**Caution** Changing the database password deletes your Supply Chain Security Tools - Store data.

 To redeploy the app, either use the same database password or follow these steps to erase the data on the volume: